Закаливаемость и прокаливаемость стали

 To assess hardenability, special samples are used - test bars.
 This method involves the following steps:

 • Making bars.
-Workpieces of standard shape and size are made of test steel.
+Blanks of standard shape and size are made from the steel under study.

 • Hardening.
-Samples are subjected to a standard hardening process, which includes heating and cooling.
+The samples are subjected to a standard quenching process involving heating and cooling.

-• Structure and hardness analysis.
-After hardening, the change in hardness over the sample section is studied.
+• Analysis of structure and hardness.
+After hardening, the change in hardness across the cross section of the sample is studied.
 The deeper the high hardness is maintained, the better the hardenability.

 Products and capabilities of the PZPS plant

-Properly selected heat treatment modes make it possible to produce products with the required mechanical properties, which is especially important for carbon steels 60S2A, 65G, 70, 70S2HA, U8A, U10A.
+Correctly selected heat treatment modes make it possible to produce products with the required mechanical properties, which is especially important for carbon steels 60S2A, 65G, 70, 70S2KhA, U8A, U10A.

-Thanks to modern equipment and high quality employee qualifications PZPS guarantees that products comply with modern quality standards.
-With us you can buy cold-rolled soft alloy strip 27KH, as well as other special steels and precision alloys necessary for the successful implementation of the most complex projects.
+Thanks to modern equipment and high employee qualifications PZPS guarantees product compliance with modern quality standards.
+With us you can buy cold rolled soft magnetic alloy strip 27KKh, as well as other special steels and precision alloys necessary for the successful implementation of the most complex projects.